 But if your anxiety is extreme, lasts more than six months, and affects your life, you may have an anxiety disorder.
 This fear can cause you to stop doing the things you love.
 In extreme cases, this can prevent you from entering an elevator, crossing the street, or leaving your home.
 If left untreated, the anxiety will get worse.

-Anxiety is a natural human behavior feature and an inherent part of our species.
-The word “anxiety” is derived from the word “anxious,” which came from the meaning of being tormented.
+Anxiety is a natural human behavioral feature and an inherent part of our species.
+The word “anxiety” is derived from the word “anxious,” which comes from the meaning of being tormented.
 Anxiety is then known to be a type of self-torment considered a defensive response to a situation.
-Treatment for anxiety should be complex, comprehensive, and cover different aspects of the illness.
+Treatment for anxiety should be complex and comprehensive and cover different aspects of the illness.

 Anxiety is so common that almost everyone experiences it in some form every single day.
 Though anxiety is not a problem, it is only when it begins to creep into places with no objective justification that it becomes a problem and is termed a ‘disorder.’